danieldekay/wordpress-event-bridge-for-activitypub/README.md

-This is a WordPress plugin that contains several example custom transformers for the [WordPress ActivityPub plugin](https://wordpress.org/plugins/activitypub/).
+This is a WordPress plugin improves the Fediverse integration of Events via the [WordPress ActivityPub plugin](https://wordpress.org/plugins/activitypub/).

+Currently supported Event plugins:

+- The Events Calendar
+- VS Event List
+- Events Manager